Sean MarcanoSenior Product Design Manager

 Override request flow design

-The solution added a dedicated view to Capital One's existing back-end agent tool that surfaced a customer's override eligibility — based on account history, past extensions within a 12-month window, and qualification criteria — in a single, scannable panel.
+The solution added a dedicated eligibility view inside Capital One's existing back-end agent tool.
+It surfaced a customer's override eligibility — account history, past extension count within a 12-month window, qualification status — in a single scannable panel, pre-loaded when the agent pulled up the account.

-Agents no longer had to reconstruct the picture from multiple data sources.
-Escalation managers received override requests with the relevant context pre-populated.
-The signal was clear; the decision was still human.
+Agents no longer reconstructed the picture from scattered sources.
+Escalation managers received override requests with all relevant context already populated.
+The signal was clear.
+The decision was still human.

 Eligibility summary view in agent tool